One thing that can be a real timesaver when you are working with documents is updating your default settings.

 Find out how to use Outlook strikethrough formatting if you want to know how to draw a line through text when you compose emails.

-How to Change a Default Font in Google Docs (Guide with Pictures)
+How to Set Default Font in Google Docs (Guide with Pictures)

 Step 1: Sign into Google Drive and create a new document.